hueitan/javascript-sdk-design/README.md

 Stores data with no expiration date, storage limit is far larger (at least 5MB) and information is never transferred to the server.

-It's good to know that each localStorage from `http` and `https` in same domain aren't shared.
+It's good to know that each localStorage from `http` and `https` in the same domain aren't shared.
 You can create an iframe inside the website and use `postMessage` to pass the value to others.
 [HOW TO?](http://stackoverflow.com/questions/10502469/is-there-any-workaround-to-make-use-of-html5-localstorage-on-both-http-and-https)

 #### Check LocalStorage Writable